 - The presence of leg mites

-Now that we’ve covered some major risk factors, let’s take a look at symptoms.
+Now that we’ve covered some significant risk factors: Let’s look at symptoms.

-Visible signs of bumblefoot include discolorations or abrasions and noticeable wounds on the bottom of the feet.
+Visible signs of bumblefoot include discolorations or abrasions and visible wounds on the bottom of the feet.
 As the infection progresses, you’ll notice more severe symptoms such as hobbling or overall lameness.

-Bumblefoot is diagnosed by behavioral and physical examinations.
-Look at, and feel, their feet and keep a close eye on how they move.
-Bumblefoot that has progressed to later stages could require an x-ray to see if it has spread to any bones or joints.
+Bumblefoot can be diagnosed through behavioral and physical examinations.
+Look at, and feel their feet and keep a close eye on how they move.
+Bumblefoot that has progressed to later stages could require an x-ray.
+It will help see if it has spread to any bones or joints.

-The infection is graded on a 1 – 5 scale, with 1 being a mile form of bumblefoot and 5 being a severe case.
+he infection is graded on a scale of 1 to 5.
+One is a mild form of bumblefoot, and five is a severe case.

 - Stage 1.
-This is the very beginning of the infection.
-It’s characterized by a shiny patch that’s slightly raised on the bottom of the foot.
+It is the very beginning of the infection.
+It’s distinguished by a slightly raised shiny patch on the bottom of the foot.

 - Stage 2.
 In this stage, there’s the beginning of a sore on the chicken’s sole.
 The infection has started but hasn’t begun to swell yet.

 - Stage 3.
-Abscesses start to form and swelling becomes visible, although you may not be able to notice the chicken limping.
-Dead or necrotic tissue forms and has cheese or butter-like appearance.
+Abscesses start to form.
+And swelling becomes visible, although you may not be able to notice the chicken limping.
+Dead or necrotic tissue forms and has a cheese or butter-like appearance.
 The feet can start to smell as well.

 - Stage 5.
 The foot becomes permanently infected and crippled.
-The infection becomes so bad that it begins to spread throughout the foot and is visible on the top of the foot as well.
+The infection becomes so bad that it starts to spread throughout the foot and is visible on the top of the foot.